jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## ToDo
 There is a bit to do to reorganise the *lukeghg* package so that it is a proper python package
-in Python Package Index (PyPi) installable simply by `pip install lukeghg`.
+in Python Package Index (PyPI) installable simply by `pip install lukeghg` to use out of the box.

 ## Reading